eyang72004/pennair-shapes-attempt/README.md

 *   k-means has minor randomness even with K-Means++; multiple attempts reduce variance but don’t eliminate it.

-How to Submit: A very Basic Idea (GitHub + Embeds)
+How to Submit: A Very Basic Idea (GitHub + Embeds)
 -------------------------------

 Initialize and push: